andir/ipv6.watch/README.md

 ### Formatting config.yml

 YAML files are sometimges hard to edit.
 Before checking in `config.yml` run `yamlfmt` over it to properly format the file: `yamlfmt -w config.yml`.

+### Minifying HTML

+When you generate the static page it's very huge.
+It consumes round about 1.3 MByte disk space and consits of many blank spaces which are good for a human developer working and debugging the generated HTML.
+A computer doesn't need them and only wastes ressources on it.
+That's why minifiers were programmed.
+They remove unnecessary spaces, newlines etc to save up space.
+Minifying the HTML reduces the HTML to round about 546 KByte.
+That's a reduction of 59%.
+The benefits are simple: The page loads faster and less CPU is needed for rendering it in the browser.
+On the other side debugging a minified HTML isn't fun.

+By default the HTML is not minified.
+If you pass `-m` or `--minify` to the generator script the output will be minified.
+Use the normal version for developing and the minified version for production.